operator-playground-io/WordPress-Helm-Chart-tile/cover.md

 - How to Install WordPress Bitnami Helm Chart and verify its successful installation.
 - Verify status of pods and services.
 - Configurable parameters of the WordPress Bitnami Helm Chart and their default values.
-- How to access WordPress Console
+- How to access WordPress Console.
-- Uninstall WordPress Helm Chart and release resources
+- Uninstall WordPress Helm Chart and release resources.